 In my effort to create the family’s favourite classic date cake that my mum used to make, I stumbled upon an ‘aha’ moment to reproduce the same with less time and effort.
-In the process, I observed that dates could be boiled to soften them rather than the traditional way of soaking them overnight.
-Hence, the date pulp is ready in just 10 mins and you can proceed to make the cake right away!
+In the process, I observed that dates could be boiled to soften in minutes rather than the traditional way of soaking them overnight.
+Hence, the date pulp will be ready in just a matter of 10 mins and you can proceed to make the cake right away!
 Super easy!
 You can even make it and eat it on the same day !
 However, it will taste more flavourful and soft in the next day.

 With all the tips and techniques given, nothing can go wrong.
 So, try it out today!

 You need the following ingredients;